 Lazy Bear is a dinner party.
 It starts with snacks and mingling upstairs in the living room.
 Eventually we seat all of our diners at long communal tables, and serve and explain each course to the entire dining room at once.
-That means pacing is sometimes a little faster or slower than might be ideal for your group, and sometimes our explanations might interrupt your conversation a bit.
+That means pacing is sometimes a little faster or slower than might be ideal for your group, and sometimes our explanations might interrupt your conversation.
 But we think it’s worth it for the shared experience this format creates.

 Why tickets instead of reservations?

 Lazy Bear is a communal dining experience that is different from other fine dining restaurants.
 We make sure to fill every seat in order to foster a more social, energetic dining room.
 Tickets allow us to do that while focusing on the food and experience, rather than on answering phones.

 What does the ticket include?

 Your ticket is inclusive of our tasting menu, which changes frequently.
 You can also opt to purchase a beverage pairing, either when you purchase your ticket, or once you’re at the restaurant.
 Tax and gratuity are not included in the ticket price, but 20% gratuity and 8.5% tax will be added automatically as you check out.

 Why add a service charge automatically?
 Who receives it?

 Part of the beauty of a ticketing system is that you pay in advance, and don’t have to stick around to pay a bill.
 It prevents the end of the meal from becoming a transaction.
 The service charge also allows us to ensure that our employees, both in the front of house and in the kitchen, are compensated fairly.
 We do not charge a separate “Healthy SF” charge, as many San Francisco restaurants do.
 California law requires sales tax to be paid on any mandatory service charges.

 Can I get a refund after purchasing a ticket or pairing?
 Can I exchange my ticket for a different night or time?